 CSS

-• Organize properties/value pairs by length.
+- Organize properties/value pairs by length.
 This may look neat in your CSS file but makes maintenance a hassle since each time you change a value you may need to reorganise the properties.
-It will also lead to properties that are logically connected to be far apart (color and background is one example).
+It will also lead to properties that are logically connected to be far apart (

 Instead I suggest ordering properties logically based on how they affect layout.
 At work we use an order we found in a Mozilla guideline years ago (can’t find it now though).
 The order is quite similar to the one in this comment on How do you order your properties within a declaration block?.